schmouk/PyRandLib/README.md

 ### FastRand32  -  2^32 periodicity

-**FastRand32** implements a Linear Congruential Generator dedicated to  32- bits  calculations  with  very short period  (about 4.3e+09) but very short time computation.
+**FastRand32** implements a  Linear  Congruential  Generator  dedicated  to
+32-bits  calculations with very short period (about 4.3e+09) but very short time computation.

 LCG models  evaluate  pseudo-random  numbers  suites  *x(i)*  as  a  simple